 INTERFACE-ID Specifies the interfaces to be used.
-The allowed interfaces include physical port. , (Optional) Specifies a series of interfaces or separates a range of interfaces from a previous range.
-No space is allowed before or after the comma. - (Optional) Specifies a range of interfaces.
-No space is allowed before or after the hyphen.
+The allowed interfaces include physical port. , (Optional) Specifies a series of interfaces, or separate a range of interfaces from a previous range.
+No space is allowed before and after the comma. - (Optional) Specifies a range of interfaces.
+No space is allowed before and after the hyphen.